 - Try local transport – Jeepneys, the very unique, customized and modified American Jeeps.
 Tricycles – motorcycles with a sidecar attached.

-- Tipping is a prevalent culture in the Philippines.
+- Tipping is a prevalent culture in the Asian paradise.
 Though there’s no minimum tip amount some people might expect for as high as 200php.
 Give as much as you please not as much as they expect.
 Tip between 30-50php is good.

 - Sample local food.
 There is enough variety for all.
 I am a vegetarian and unlike other countries, I didn’t struggle for food here